-The NFES# 004248 Logistics Repeater is a battery-operated unit used to extend radio coverage in mountainous terrain or where line of sight between portable radios is not possible.
+The NFES# 004248 Logistics Repeater is a battery-operated unit operating in the UHF Band between 404-420Mhz and is used to extend radio coverage in mountainous terrain or where line of sight between portable radios is not possible.
 The Logistics repeater is used in conjunction with a Logistics Radio Kit, NFES# 004244 or the Remote Kit (NFES# 004330) with an appropriate UHF radio installed.
+This kit also includes one set of Antenna Masts NFES# 004305 which do not need to be ordered seperately.